-Keep your credit card balances below 50 percent of your credit limit.
+If you have credit cards where the balance is more than half of your credit limit, pay these down right away.
 Any time you exceed 50% of your credit limit, your credit rating is affected.
 Pay off credit cards as fast as you can, or spread the debt out further.

 You can keep your interest rates lower by working to keep your credit score as high as possible.
 This should make your monthly payments easier and allow you to pay off your debt much quicker.
 Get a good offer along with good rates, and you’ll have credit that you can pay off easily, and improve your credit score.

 Getting a reduced interest rate is the easiest way to reduce your overall debt.
 Creditors are skirting a fine line of law when they try to charge you exorbitant interest rates.
 However, you did sign an agreement to pay the interest.
 If you want to sue creditors, you need to state your claim that the interest rates are too high.

 Opening an installment account is one way to improve your credit score.
 With an installment account there is a monthly minimum you need to keep, so only open an affordable account.
 If you can manage one of these accounts, your credit score should improve quickly.

 Legitimate negative credit problems can not be easily wiped away from your credit rating, so be wary of companies that promise they can do so.
 These things are, generally, on your record for seven years.
 It is possible to have erroneous information removed from your report, however.

 Work with the companies to whom you owe money to get your debt back under control.
 You should contact the company and request a lower interest rate or a due date change if necessary.
 You can even ask for help, such as pushing back the due date of your monthly payments or reducing the interest rate.

 Repairing your credit is actually pretty simple.
 The first step is to focus on paying your late bills.
 Not only must bills be paid, but they must also be paid in full and in a timely manner.
 This will improve your credit score.
 The score rises as soon as you start making some headway on your overdue bills.